 The first is mental preparation.
-This is so, crazy crucial in my opinion.
+This is so crucial.

 The second is knowing what to expect.
-This doesn’t mean having too much information (I feel like that will work against you).
+This doesn’t mean having too much information (That might actually work against you).

 What’s important is having enough knowledge to understand how the laboring process works–from your perspective.